internetarchive/fatcat/guide/src/code_of_conduct.md

   For example, telling someone they’re not a real programmer or that they don’t belong in the project.

-- **Being especially unpleasant:** for example, if we’ve received reports from multiple Recursers or faculty of annoying, rude, or especially distracting behavior.
+- **Being especially unpleasant:** for example, if multiple community members report annoying, rude, or especially distracting behavior.

 - Spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.